Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

 The simulation takes place in a non-cosmological framework, meaning it does not consider the Hubble expansion since it is irrelevant for a self-gravitating system on the scales of interest here.
 Additionally, a non-cosmological $N$-body simulation provides a controlled environment for isolating and understanding the specific interactions between PBH and stars.

-To establish initial conditions for the numerical simulations, i.e., to generate the positions, velocities, and other relevant parameters for the system components: PBH, background DM particles, and stars, we use the package \texttt{DICE} (Disk Initial Conditions Environment) \cite{perret_dice_2016}.
+To establish initial conditions for the numerical simulations, i.e., to generate the positions, velocities, and other relevant parameters for the system components (PBH, background DM particles, and stars), we use the package \texttt{DICE} \cite{2016ascl.soft07002P}.
 The initial conditions are computed with new random seeds for each simulation.
 We model the dwarf galaxy as spherically symmetric in the initial conditions.
-Although observations indicate that the star cluster of Eri II is located slightly off the center of the galaxy, our model assumes that it exists in the center.
-We adopt a Sérsic profile \cite{sersic_atlas_1968} for the density profile of the star cluster with a total mass of $M_\star = 2 \times 10^3 ~ M_{\odot}$ and with individual stellar masses of $m_\star = 1 ~ M_{\odot}$, resulting in $N_{\star} = 2 \times 10^3$.
-The choice of these values for the stellar masses can be attributed to the description of the star cluster in \cite{brandt_constraints_2016}.
+Although observations indicate that the star cluster of Eri II is located slightly off the center of the galaxy, our model assumes that it exists in the center (see Appendix \ref{sec:appendix} for details).
+We adopt a Sérsic profile \cite{1968adga.book.....S} for the density profile of the star cluster with a total mass of $M_\star = 8 \times 10^3 ~ M_{\odot}$ and with individual stellar masses of $m_\star = 1 ~ M_{\odot}$, resulting in $N_{\star} = 8 \times 10^3$.
+The choice of these values for the stellar masses can be attributed to the description of the star cluster in \cite{weiszReionizationeraGlobularCluster2023, brandt_constraints_2016}.
 The half-mass radius of the star cluster is set to $r_{\textrm{h,initial}} = 2 ~ \textrm{pc}$ corresponding to the definition of the initial half-light radius of the characteristic lifetime.

 We use data from Zoutendijk et al.~\cite{zoutendijk_muse-faint_2021} to describe the DM halo of the Eri II galaxy.
 Zoutendijk et al.~employ stellar line-of-sight velocities gathered from observations of Eri II during the MUSE (Multi Unit Spectroscopic Explorer on the Very Large Telescope)-Faint survey to derive constraints on the DM profile.
 Their work enables the calculation of characteristic parameters for the shape of the density profile for various models of DM density profiles.
-For this study, we adopt their results based on the NFW model, i.e., the characteristic density $\rho_0$, the scale radius $r_{\textrm{s}}$, and the virial radius $r_{\textrm{vir}}$.
+For this study, we adopt their results and model the DM distribution using an NFW proifle with characteristic density $\rho_0$ and scale radius $r_{\textrm{s}}$ \cite{navarro_structure_1996}: